How To Edit Your WordPress User Profile

 6 – Name > Username

-You cannot change your username in the User Profile section.
+The username cannot be changed in the User Profile section.

-You can also change the username from your WordPress Admin area using a simpler method that requires no messing with code or modifying your site’s database.
+You can also change the username from your WP Dashboard using an easier method that requires no messing with code or modifying your site’s database.

-We have created a step-by-step tutorial that shows you how to do this here:
+For a tutorial that explains you how to do this, go here:

 6 – Name > First Name / Last Name

-You can edit your First Name and Last Name details in this section.
+You can change the First Name and Last Name details in this section.

-Just enter your first name and last name into the text fields …
+Just enter a first name and last name into the text fields …

 7 – Name > Nickname / Display Name Publicly As

-If you want a different author name than the name you originally registered for your site to display on your posts, you can change the Nickname (required) field and select a different nickname from the Display name publicly as drop down menu …
+If you want to display a different author name than the one you originally registered for your WordPress site in your posts, you can change the Nickname (required) field and select another nickname from the Display name publicly as drop down menu …

-If you select a nickname, all your posts, published comments, etc. will appear with this new nickname, instead of the one you originally registered with.
+Once you change the nickname, all your posts, comments, etc. will appear with your new nickname, instead of the name that you originally installed WordPress with.

 Profile > Contact Info